Sripada0101/Xv6_Custom_System_Calls_and_Unix_Utilities/README.md

 ---

 ## Project - 2: Simplified Unix-Like Utilities
-This project includes the development of simplified versions of common UNIX commands:
+This project includes the development of simplified versions of common UNIX commands, build from scratch:

 1. **ls** - List directory contents
    - `ls -l`: Displays detailed information about each file